Introduction

 Core Components

-The initial set of IoA components and architecture is described below.
-As a very first step, we are sharing 2 important specifications: OASF and ACP.
-In a few weeks the collective will release code and documentation for most of the components.
-This is a starting point - as new members join and bring their contributions, the collective will continue to evolve and expand the IoA architecture, components and interfaces.
+The initial set of IoA components and architecture is outlined below.
+This is a starting point - as new members join and bring their contributions, the collective will continue to evolve and expand the IoA architecture, components, and interfaces.

 Simplified Internet of Agent Stack